strvcom/strv-backend-go-net/README.md

 ### errors
 Definition of common errors.

-### logger
-Interface `ServerLogger` implements common logging methods.

 ### net
 Common functionality that comes in handy regardless of the used API architecture. `net` currently supports generating request IDs with some helper methods.

 ### http
 Wrapper around the Go native http server. `http` defines the `Server` that can be configured by the `ServerConfig`.
 Implemented features:
 - Started http server can be easily stopped by cancelling the context that is passed by the `Run` method.
-- The `Server` can be configured with a logger for logging important information during starting/ending of the server.
+- The `Server` can be configured with a slog.Logger for logging important information during starting/ending of the server.
 - The `Server` listens for `SIGINT` and `SIGTERM` signals so it can be stopped by firing the signal.
 - By the `ServerConfig` can be configured functions to be called before the `Server` ends.